Mirka (film): Plot

 Mirka is searching for his mother in an unidentified Balkan nation, he is befriended by Strix (Depardieu) who promises to help.
 Kalsan (Redgrave) is surprised at the sudden arrival of Mirka, a foreign child in her midst.
-In a turn of events, it emerges that he is her grandson.
+In a turn of events, it emerges that he is her great-grandson.
 Unlike the villagers that participated in a silent infanticide against ethnic rape children, Kalsan saved Mirka and took him to a city orphanage.
 The tragic story is unveiled by Kalsan's niece, Elena who became pregnant with Mirka after being the victim of an ethnic war rape.
 Elena has long believed her child to be dead so his appearance shakes the fabric of the household.
 Mirka's ethnicity leads to his persecution by the villagers.